nsinghal7/CEBNF/README.md

 A general compiler that converts code to postfix notation given its grammatical structure document.
 By Nikhil Singhal

   This program is a compiler that can convert code from strictly defined languages into postfix notation so that it can be easily run or simplified.
-It allows a user to specify a grammar file in "CEBNF" notation, a modified version of Extended Bacchus Nauer Form (EBNF) that also includes instructions about its postfix notation, and a file containing code.
+It allows a user to specify a grammar file in "CEBNF" notation, a modified version of Extended Backus Nauer Form (EBNF) that also includes instructions about its postfix notation, and a file containing code.
 It then parses the code using the grammar file and outputs the postfix representation.

 Directions for sample program:
   To run a sample program, add the entire CEBNF5 folder as a project in Eclipse or compile the src folder yourself.
 BitInterpreter.java contains the main method that will automatically interpret and run a program to add 2 inputted bits in the language BIT (http://www.dangermouse.net/esoteric/bit.html).